thirumurthis/Learnings/istio/istio_kind_gateway_api_blog.md

         from: All
 ```

+##### Deploy the Gateway API resource

-- To deploy the Gateway resource use below command
+- Create namespace `istio-ingress` and deploy the Gateway resource.
+Use below command,

 ```sh
 -- create namespace command